LDR 391: Global Perspectives on Leadership, New Zealand

 Transitioning from the mountains to the east coast of New Zealand, stop in Napier for two days and learn about how the 1931 Hawke's Bay earthquake impacted the future of this coastal city and remains New Zealand's deadliest natural disaster.
 Take time to learn how local leaders and officials responded to rebuild this beautiful city from scratch and prompted a thorough review of the New Zealand building codes, which were found to be totally inadequate.
 As most of the region's rebuilding took place in the 1930s, Hawke's Bay architecture is regarded today as being one of the finest collections of Art Deco in the world.
 From there we will move on to the Mangarara Family Farm, where the group will stay in an educational lodge on the property while learning from leaders in sustainability, Greg and Rachel Hart.
 Here the group will be volunteering each day with different tasks, including reforesting what was once pasture land, feeding, cleaning, and caring for the animals, tending to the organic garden, and helping out in whatever way is necessary.

-The global field experience aspect of this course in New Zealand will begin in the days following UP’s commencement ceremony and will last approximately one month during the summer of 2018 (Specific dates: TBD).
+The global field experience aspect of this course in New Zealand will begin in the days immediately following UP’s commencement ceremony and will last approximately one month (Currently TBD).

 Please click "apply now" to begin an application.
 You must complete the application questionnaire and submit a recommendation from your RA or a former employer in order for your application to be considered.